 Although my day job and Wayne and Layne keeps me busy, I'm sometimes able to freelance.
 One of my recent projects was an exhibit for kids, currently at Cascade Meadow Wetlands & Environmental Science Center.
 I worked with Kidzibits, helping plan and then writing all the firmware for this large, interactive exhibit that puts people in charge of power distribution for a small town.

 I'm one of three authors of Make: LEGO and Arduino Projects: Projects for extending MINDSTORMS NXT with open-source electronics.
 It's published by O'Reilly, in the Make line.
-It should be available in stores and online late November 2012.
+It's available in stores and online.

 I love to read, especially science fiction and young adult novels.
 My wife is an elementary school teacher, so I have a good excuse for the YA.
 I normally read between 75 and 125 novels a year.
 I really enjoy discussing the novels I've read.